 The maximum range of a LiDAR system depends on the available optical pulse power, the range resolution is determined by the pulse width.
-Typical scenarios demand power levels exceeding 100W at pulse widths from 2 ns to 10 ns.
-To generate such short and powerful laser pulses, pulse drivers with a peak current of 100A or more, high efficiency, and high repetition rates are needed.
+Typical scenarios demand for power levels exceeding 100W at pulse widths from 2 to 10 ns.
+To generate such short and powerful laser pulses, pulse drivers with a peak current of some 100 A, high efficiency and high repetition rates are needed.